thbrown/endlesswips/src/posts/guaranteed-stock-market-returns.md

           I'm also taking out the capital gains tax as soon as the dividends are paid, not waiting until the end of the year.

-  1. Capital gains are applied in the final year when all the money is withdrawn.
+  2. Capital gains are applied in the final year when all the money is withdrawn.
 Because of re-invested dividends, the basis varies.
 For these calculations I'm using the [average cost basis method](https://www.irs.gov/faqs/capital-gains-losses-and-sale-of-home/mutual-funds-costs-distributions-etc/mutual-funds-costs-distributions-etc-1) to account for this variation.

   And we will not account for capital gains that can show up in one other place:

-  1. Capital gains also occur when a fund sells underlying appreciated securities.
+  3. Capital gains also occur when a fund sells underlying appreciated securities.
 Funds don't pay capital gains taxes; their shareholders do.
 Funds are required by the IRS to distribute almost all of their capital gains to investors; the investors must pay the capital gains on those distributions if the funds are held in a taxable account.

           The words used to describe this distribution are "capital gains disbursements".
-They effectively increase the ongoing cost of holding the investment.
 The word "disbursement" makes it sound exciting, like you are getting a dividend, but really it's just a forced liquidation of a portion of the fund you own.
 The value of the assets within the fund drop by the amount of the disbursement.
-So all you're really getting is tax bill.
+So all you're really getting is tax bill which increases the ongoing cost of holding the investment.

           The good news is that funds that track indices (like the S&P 500) are less susceptible to tax-inducing churn than actively managed funds that might buy and sell more frequently because of management transitions or their investing philosophies.
-Index funds still occasionally need to sell assets due to re-balancing, changes in the index, or paying exiting shareholders, but capital gains distributions for index funds are rare **TODO citation**.

           ETFs are particularly tax efficient in this regard because funds can interact with brokers via special IRS rules, allowing ETFs to defer gains.
 How exactly this works is topic for another post.